gsauthof/playbook/fedora/rescue-stick/README.md

 Basically every BIOS shipped after 2002 or so should be sufficient.

+Of course, how to exactly instruct the BIOS to boot from the USB stick varies much between different vendors and versions.
+Some provide an extra boot menu that can be entered via pressing ESC, F12, F7 or something like that.
+With others the only way to boot from a USB mass storage device is to enter the real BIOS setup (e.g. via DEL or ESC), entering the boot order menu and selecting the USB stick there.
+Some BIOS also hide the USB stick under the category 'harddisks'.
+For certain use cases it would be optimal to be able to configure the BIOS boot order such that - if a USB stick is present - the BIOS should first try to boot from it before trying other devices.
+Unfortunately, while many BIOS support this for flopyy, cdrom, USB-floppy, USB-cdrom and similar legacy devices they don't support it for USB mass storage devices (i.e. USB sticks).

 ## Outlook

 Currently, the build script uses the Fedora base image that is